Midwinter Break in NYC: 21 Fun Outings for Kids and Families

 Getty Images

-Midwinter break for New York public schools and some private schools is here!
-While the weather can be all over the map these days we live in the best place to keep the kids active and play tourist.
+Midwinter break is here for New York public schools and some private schools!
+While the weather may be unpredictable, there’s no better place to keep the kids active and embrace the city like tourists.

 We’ve rounded up some of the best things to do during the kids’ week off of school.
 Take a visit to a museum, blow off some steam or create something new!